 Diana is passionate about community involvement, previously a committee member for the Foundation for Young Australians and is currently very active within her local sporting and school communities.

-Kaajri is a Chartered Accountant and Lawyer.
-She currently works as a Director at PricewaterhouseCoopers advising private businesses on tax, accounting and general business matters.
-She primarily works on structuring, mergers and acquisitions, due diligence and tax disputes, in addition to managing tax and accounting compliance obligations for her clients.
+Van is a Senior Manager at PricewaterhouseCoopers and advises private and listed companies in respect of tax, accounting and general business matters across a number of industries such as technology, manufacturing and retail.
+She primarily works on structuring, mergers and acquisitions, due diligence and assisting clients with managing their tax and accounting compliance obligations.

 Rachel has worked at a senior level in the health sector across a variety of roles including workforce policy, project management and education.
 These roles have been in the not-for-profit and government sectors, at both state and commonwealth levels.
 As a Senior Project Officer at Health Workforce Australia, Rachel was involved in the development of the strategic direction for the Simulated Learning Environments program, investing over $90 million into simulation-based buildings, equipment and education projects.This led to her role as Director of Education at Health Education Australia Limited, where she was responsible for the organisation gaining certification as a registered training organisation and for the development of an accredited program to train simulated patients.
 Prior to her involvement with the health sector, as a manager with a large national retailer, Rachel managed a team of 130 retail store administration officers across Australia and New Zealand.